ansys/pyansys-tools-variableinterop/doc/source/getting_started/index.rst

 Distributing
 ------------

-If you would like to create either source or wheel files, start by installing the building requirements:
+If you would like to create either source or wheel files, start by running this command to install the building requirements:

 .. code:: bash

     python -m pip install -e .[doc,tests]

-Then, execute these commands:
+Then, run these commands:

     .. code:: bash